TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 :::{figure} Images/Fig-GramSchmidt-GS-step123.svg
 :name: Fig:GramSchmidt:GS-step123
+:class: dark-light

-First steps in the Gram-Schmidt process
+First steps in the Gram-Schmidt process.
 :::

 That is,